Facebook Business Page vs. Personal Profile Page: What’s Changed and What You Need to Know Right Now

 - Add a profile photo and a cover photo that illustrate your business.
 For example, the smaller square “profile image” can be your logo and the larger “cover image” can be your storefront, your products or your current marketing campaigns.

-- Make all the content on your Facebook Business Page public, so you can reach the widest possible audience.
+- Make all the content on your page public, so you can reach the widest possible audience.

 - Keep all your content professional.
 Engage your audience about trending topics about your industry.
 Ask a question or promote a sale or event.
 Consider it another way to keep in touch with your current and potential customers.